yliu1268/cast-workflows/targetedTR/launch_aou/README_aou.md

 After this works on AoU:
 * rename aou/ukb options to be more general
+* can remove batches of batches on UKB with same filenames in file trick as for AoU
+* rerun all the tests since paths have changed and things probably broke
 * test new aou workflow on ukb
 * document all wdl options
 * merge to master branch of cast-workflows